Axia-Tech/AXIA-wiki/docs/learn/learn-teleport.md

 ## How to Teleport

-Teleportation can be done through the [AXIASolarJS Apps] interface or through the `xcmPallet.teleportAssets()` extrinsic.
-In the following example, we will be using the AXIASolarJS interface.
+Teleportation can be done through the [AXIACoinJS Apps] interface or through the `xcmPallet.teleportAssets()` extrinsic.
+In the following example, we will be using the AXIACoinJS interface.

-1. Navigate to [AXIASolarJS Apps] and connect to the chain with the tokens you want to teleport.
+1. Navigate to [AXIACoinJS Apps] and connect to the chain with the tokens you want to teleport.
 2. Navigate to "Accounts > Teleport".
 This opens the 'teleport assets' interface:
    ![transfer](../assets/teleport_interface.png)
 3. Fill out the transaction: